dragomirdev/quantumsoilsolutions/README.md

   SOM is a key indicator of soil fertility and its quality which will help in decision making process for scientific fertilisation of agricultural land.

 * Provide satellite image analysis to predict crop conditions and yields.
-T

   This will help the agriculural sector to increase productivity and reduce overall costs of food production.